docarray/docarray/docs/user_guide/representing/first_step.md

 [`BaseModel`](https://docs.Pydantic.dev/usage/models) - in fact it _is_ a specialized Pydantic `BaseModel`.
 It allows you to define custom `Document` schemas (or `Model` in the Pydantic world) to represent your data.

+!!! note
+    Naming convention.
+When we refer to a BaseDoc we refer to a class that inherits from [BaseDoc][docarray.base_doc.doc.BaseDoc].
+    When we refer to a `Document` we refer to an instance of a BaseDoc class.

 ## Basic `Doc` usage.

 Before going into detail about what we can do with [BaseDoc][docarray.base_doc.doc.BaseDoc] and how to use it, let's